hakuhodo-technologies/scope-rl/docs/documentation/examples/basic_ope.rst

 Choosing a kernel for continuous-action OPE
 ----------
-In continuous-action OPE, the choices of kernel and the bandwith hyperparameter can affect the bias-variance tradeoff and the estimation accuracy.
+In continuous-action OPE, the choices of the kernel and the bandwidth hyperparameter can affect the bias-variance tradeoff and the estimation accuracy.
 To control the hyperparameter, please use the following arguments.

 .. code-block:: python